cloud-coder/cascon-2019-openshift/template-lab.md

 `oc describe is cascon-oc`

 ### Export Resources
-Assuming that we have completed the necessary configuration and the application is deployed and running successfuly, we can now export the resources.
+Assuming that we have completed the necessary configuration and the application is deployed and running successfully, we can now export the resources.
 In this example, we will export the *DeploymentConfig* resource and use that for next deployment.

 Export the *DeploymentConfig* resource and save it into a file